 MNSD LUNCH PROGRAM

 The Marple Newtown School District Food Service Department is happy to announce that the USDA has extended nationwide waivers to continue the Seamless Summer Option through June 2022.
-This extension means that we are able to provide FREE breakfast and lunch to all students enrolled in our district and anyone 18 years old and younger that live in their household.
+This extension means that we are able to provide FREE breakfast and lunch to all students enrolled in our district.

 Monthly menus are posted on the website for Breakfast and Lunch. www.mnsd.nutrislice.com